Publicly-Detectable Watermarking for Language Models: Empirical Evaluation

 \textbf{Benchmarking procedure.} The benchmarking script selects a fixed number of prompts at random from the C4 dataset, skipping prompts that mention specific products.
 We run $\mathsf{asymmetric}$ first, then use the number of tokens from the execution in the subsequent algorithms.
 This ensures that all algorithms produce the same number of tokens.
 We force generation length to be as long as needed to encode the signature, i.e., we explicitly block the model from outputting the stop token before the signature is embedded.

 \textbf{Embedding in characters instead of tokens.} Note that throughout the paper we have discussed embedding the signature in \textit{tokens} for simplicity and alignment with prior work.
 However, in our implementation, we plant the watermark directly on plain text rather than tokens to avoid inconsistencies in encoding then decoding (or vice versa) using any given tokenizer: tokenizers do not guarantee that encoding the same string twice will output the same tokens.
 Thus, the $\ell = 16$ and $32$ in our subsequent discussion and figures will denote \textit{characters}, not tokens.
-When $\ell = 32$ and $\beta = 2$, our gadget was embedded in $\approx 2,000$ tokens during the experiment.
-When $\ell = 16$ and $\beta = 1$ or 2, the gadget was embedded in $\approx 1,000$ tokens.
-For either case, $\lambda = 328$ or 360 bits of data were embedded depending on if $\gamma = 0$ or 2.